Baaggii/erp-web-next/docs/general-configuration.md

 The **POS** section provides the same options specifically for POS transactions.
 Here `boxWidth` defines the initial grid box width of a POS transaction.

+The **General** section hosts feature toggles. `showTourButtons` controls whether the tour action group is displayed in the ERP window header.
+Toggle it off to hide the Create/Edit/View tour buttons across the application.
-The **General** section hosts feature toggles. `requestPollingEnabled` controls whether the client falls back to periodic API polling when a Socket.IO connection cannot be established. `requestPollingIntervalSeconds` sets the polling cadence (default 30&nbsp;seconds).
+`tourBuilderEnabled` governs whether administrators with the `system_settings` permission can launch the tour builder to create or edit guides.
+Other options include `requestPollingEnabled`, which determines whether the client falls back to periodic API polling when a Socket.IO connection cannot be established, and `requestPollingIntervalSeconds`, which sets the polling cadence (default 30&nbsp;seconds).

 The **Images** tab exposes `basePath`, `cleanupDays` and an `ignoreOnSearch` list.
 `basePath` sets the root directory for uploaded transaction images.
 The default